redphx/better-xcloud/README.md

   > The analytics contains statistics of your streaming session, so I'd recommend allowing analytics to help Xbox improve xCloud's experience in the future.

 ### Stream's video features
+⚠️ These features don't work when xCloud's "Clarity Boost" feature is ON ([#64](https://github.com/redphx/better-xcloud/issues/64)).

 - **Stretch video to full sctreen**
   > Useful when you don't have a 16:9 screen
 - **Adjust video filters**